This page is Welsh Highland and Llangollen: updated 21st August 2009.

 But the line was long and trains were slow.
 There was, moreover, no new rolling stock and trains comprised elderly carriages with wooden seats and no heating.
 The opening coincided with the development of motor transport including ‘bus services which were quicker and cheaper than the train - and offered upholstered seats!
 The extended line was a commercial failure and closed in September 1936, after a mere thirteen years.
 The railway was dismantled in 1941.

 But the line had offered a wonderfully scenic ride and railway enthusiasts commenced efforts in 1961 to have the railway reopened.
 These eventually bore fruit when funds for reconstruction were made available by, inter alia, the Millennium Commission and Welsh Government, on the basis that the line would attract tourists to North Wales and would enable them to reach parts of Snowdonia including Beddgelert without using their cars.
-The first section, over the course of the closed LNWR line from Caernarfon was opened in 1997.
+The first section, over the course of the closed LNWR line from Caernarfon to Dinas was opened in 1997.
 Waunfawr was reached in 2000, Rhyd Ddu in 2003 and Beddgelert and Aberglaslyn in 2009.
-The final section into Porthmadog is expected to reopen in 2010.
+The final section into Porthmadog reopened in 2010.

 The extended line certainly offers a glorious ride.
 But the trains are still infrequent and slow, so whether they succeed in the aim of persuading people to leave their cars behind and travel by rail is perhaps open to question.
 From Caernarfon to Beddgelert is 14 miles by road but over 20 by rail: the journey takes half an hour by car, but one hour forty minutes by rail.
 In particular, the section from Rhyd Ddu to Beddgelert is only 3˝ miles by road, taking eight minutes, but over twice as far by rail with steep gradients and a succession of sharp reverse curves: scenically delightful, but operationally a nightmare, requiring a journey time of half an hour.
 But, as the following photographs show, provided one has the time to spare, the train offers a magnificent ride, well worth doing for the sake of the marvellous scenery!